sarafiskray/sarafiskray.github.io/README.md

 **Recommended: GitHub Actions (already set up in this repo)**

 1. Back up your current repo (rename it or make a branch — see caveat below).
-2. Push this project to `sarafiskray/sarafiskray.github.io`, branch `main`.
+2. Push this project to `sarafiskray/sarafiskray.github.io`, branch `master`.
 3. In the repo: Settings → Pages → Source → select **"GitHub Actions"**.
-4. Every push to `main` now builds and deploys automatically via `.github/workflows/deploy.yml`.
+4. Every push to `master` now builds and deploys automatically via `.github/workflows/deploy.yml`.

 Bonus: this gives you a real CI/CD pipeline to talk about in interviews.